|

 instruments or the pure imagination of them.
 This became very apparent

-property but also onto lives and future lives of people who were killed.
+property but also onto lives and future lives of the people who were killed.

 This integral function of money with its high degree of generalization

-finds its equivalent again in dreams, which too ignore facts, times, geographies,
+finds its equivalent again in dreams, which also ignore facts, times,

-borders, habits, social orders and politics.
-Anyone could indulge in delirious
+geographies, borders, habits, social orders and politics.
+Anyone could

-dreams about princess Diana though she is not anymore among the living
+indulge in delirious dreams about Princess Diana though she is not anymore

-and inaccessible.
-Dreams are made of decoy materials that render libidinal
+among the living and is inaccessible.
+Dreams are made of decoy materials

 more likely even prohibited for tax and security reasons.